 Another year…where each day you will put aside all ungodly and worldly behaviour, and live modestly, in justice and godliness, so that by your life and example you may commend Christ’s truth.
 We want you to be encouraged!
 You have God’s Word.
 You know that you are not unequipped for this task.
 Remember at your ordination Bishops, you said you are convinced:

 that the Holy Scriptures contain all doctrine necessary for eternal salvation through faith in Jesus Christ and that with God’s help you will instruct from them the people committed to your care, teaching nothing as essential to salvation which cannot be demonstrated from the Scriptures.

-Here at GAIC, we know full well the gravity of this responsibility that is placed in your care, but be encouraged!
+Here at The GAIC, we know full well the gravity of this responsibility that is placed in your care, however be encouraged!
 Remember God has revealed his truth to you, which you firmly and sincerely believe.
 Remember you said:

 I firmly and sincerely believe the Catholic Faith and I give my assent to the doctrine of the Anglican Church (insert province) as expressed in the Thirty-Nine Articles of Religion, The Book of Common Prayer, and the Ordering of Bishops, Priests and Deacons: I believe that doctrine to be agreeable to the Word of God;

 Well another year…to live and work as a priest, pastor and teacher for God’s glory and the strengthening of God’s people, of taking up your calling with dedication and joy, of proclaiming the gospel of Jesus Christ, seeking the lost, announcing God’s justice.